ycombinator/elastic-stack-testing/README.md

 * Pytest Variables [** Phases 2/3 Pilot Testing ** ] - coming soon

+## Running on Windows

+  If running Ansible playbooks they need to be run from MacOS or Linux, although Windows Subsystem for Linux has support, it is not recommended to use this option.

 ## Pilot Testing

   - Phase 1: Ansible standalone product installation/configuration